 Unknown Towboat's 1947 Radio Setup

 1951 Lorain County Radio Shipboard AM Unit

-Look at those knife switches on the front of that rig on the left - Manual antenna changeover?
+Look at those (manual-antenna-changeover?) knife switches on the left front of the receiver the operator has his hand on.
 Matching it with pictures in the 1998 AWA Review indicate that it is a National R-115 AC/DC Coast Guard receiver which was first manufactured about 1940.
 Other information indicates that it is some version of National's NC-2-40 series first introduced in 1943.
 Here's a list of Type Accepted gear (all radiotelegraph) from the 1940 FCC Annual Report.
 However, in another place in the report it is indicated that a survey showed that 20 companies were making radiotelephone gear of 80 different types with prices from $99.50 to $2450.

 Certainly Lorain Electronics (and its predecessors) was a very strong supplier of shipboard gear on the Great Lakes and to a lesser extent (?) on the rivers.
 RCA or RMCA (Radiomarine Corp of America) was another leader in the ship-to-shore field.
 Other names associated with shipboard radio gear were Mackay, R. F. Communications, Northern Radio, and Raytheon.
 When SSB came into use around 1980 ICOM equipment became popular on the Great Lakes boats and CAI gear was used by some of the stations.
 Which of these were most common on the lakes and rivers?
 Were there significant others?
 Pictures of the most common gear are requested.

 As we obtain information about the various suppliers we will link to separate pages for them here: